UviDTE-FPSoC/Zynq7000-dnn-inference/README.md

 scp <path_to_untar'd_runtime_library>1/VART/aarch64/libvart-1.1.0-Linux-build46.deb root@IP_OF_BOARD:~/
 ```

-As an aexample, in our case the exact commands we introduce are the following.
+As an example, in our case the exact commands we introduce are the following.

 ```
 sudo scp /home/arroas/Vitis-AI/vitis-ai-runtime-1.1.0/unilog/aarch64/libunilog-1.1.0-Linux-build46.deb root@192.168.0.21:~/